alramdein/restful-api-nodejs-mongodb/README.md

 # Mynode App

-CRUD Products RESTfull API with NodeJs and MongoDb.
+CRUD application RESTful API with JWT user authentication.
+Created with NodeJs and MongoDb.
+> **DISCLAIMER:**</span> *User authentication in this project is just for educational/practice purposes only.
+Using JWT in production is not recommended because there are a lot of implementation risks of rolling your own authentication solution.
+Instead use third-party authentication.* [Learn more.](https://dzone.com/articles/user-authentication-best-practices-checklist)

 ## Installation